-VHDA's Community Transformation Initiative invested a total of \$45.6 million in seven MUMI deals during the last fiscal year, resulting in 191 new affordable units for Virginia citizens.
+VHDA's Community Transformation Initiative invested a total of \$35.2 million in six MUMI deals during the last fiscal year, resulting in 204 new affordable units for Virginia citizens.
 And, VHDA's Board recently approved financing for new MUMI developments for the current fiscal year.
-In addition, developers benefit from the program's flexible underwriting standards and residents receive the benefits of living in affordable, pedestrian-friendly developments.
+Also, developers benefit from the program's flexible underwriting standards and residents receive the benefits of living in affordable, pedestrian-friendly developments.